GDQuest/product-packager/README.md

 dir_godot="godot"
 ```

-For example, if you want your source content to be in `project/src/`:
+Note that the directory path should not end with a "/".
+For example, if you want your source content to be in `./project/src/`:

 ```sh
 dir_content="project/src"
 ```

-Note that the directory path should not end with a "/".

 ## Contributing